glycerine/goq/README.md

 enterprise bus, pipeline, and surveyor protcols can be leveraged for scalable messaging.

+Note: If you aren't doing development (where you re-compile the schema/zjob.capnp file), then you should not need to install the capnproto.
+You can just use the pre-compiled schema.zjob.capnp.go file and the github.com/glycerine/go-capnproto module alone.
+In this case, no c++11 compiler should be needed.

 Cap'n Proto is the successor to ProtocolBuffers, and provides highly efficient encoding and decoding of messages based on a strongly typed schema